 The information is trackable in AWS Cost Explorer, AWS Budgets, and AWS Cost and Usage Report (CUR) at the beginning of each month.

 Obtain up-to-date and detailed information regarding your spend and usage on AWS.
-Categorize your reports to record utilization by hour, day, or month to help you identify areas for optimization.
+Categorize your reports to record utilization by the hour, day, or month to help you identify areas for optimization.

 With a comprehensive overview of usage, individuals can quickly identify opportunities to boost their AWS implementation.
 Users can also upload their data directly into Amazon QuickSight and Amazon Redshift for total transparency.